Skip to main content

 4. Reference the original estimate and explain what was missed or what has changed

-5. Follow upif you don't receive a response within a reasonable time (check your state's regulations for specific deadlines)
+5. Follow upif you do not receive a response within a reasonable time (check your state's regulations for specific deadlines)

 Multiple Supplements Are Normal

-On complex claims, it's not unusual to file three, four, or even five supplements.
-Each time new damage is discovered or additional costs arise, you have the right to submit for additional payment.
-I've handled claims where the final settlement was double or triple the carrier's initial estimate — all through legitimate supplements documenting real damage.
+On complex claims, it is not unusual to file three, four, or even five supplements.
+Each time new damage is discovered or additional costs arise, the policyholder has the right to submit for additional payment.
+It is not uncommon for final settlements to reach double or triple the carrier's initial estimate — all through legitimate supplements documenting real damage.

 💡